How To Use Popular Hashtags To Enhance Your Social Media Posts

 You’ve got your written content down and your imagery is to die for, so why are your social media posts still failing to land?

 There may be numerous reasons for this, but we’d be willing to bet that not making proper use of popular hashtags could be one of the biggest culprits.

 A good set of hashtags, as any competent social media marketer will tell you, could be the difference between your brand making a splash on the biggest social platforms, or getting left behind altogether.

 Want to find out more?
 We’d be #delighted to help you out!

 The Hashtag’s Humble Beginnings

 The hashtag was first employed in a social media context back in 2007 when a member of the Twitter team suggested using the symbol to group together posts with similar topics.
-From here, the use of hashtags soon spread to most other social networks as a way in which brands and businesses could target those people who were interested in what they had to offer.

 Why Hashtags Are Beneficial